vkyvikash/cowin-alert-sound-on/README.md

 # cowin-alert-sound-on

 Keep sound on!
 The script announces PIN code when vaccine slot are available in your district on the next day.
 You should keep it running in the background.
-The script polls cowin APIs every 10s and announces(sound ON) the PIN code.

 **Command to run:**